taskbadger/taskbadger-docs/docs/cli.md

 Task created: https://taskbadger.net/public/tasks/xyz/
 ```

 The task status will be updated once the command completes.
+The task status
+will be `success` if the command has a zero exit code.
+Any other exit code
+will result in an `error` status and the exit code will be saved in the
+task data under the `return_code` key.

 ### Actions